 3. Completion of the circuit will be accomplished when a member has completed a marathon in under 4 hours in EACH of the 50 states of the USA (DC is not required).

 When a member has completed the 50 US states, he/she needs to email a list of the marathons completed in each state including

 a) Name, date and location of the marathon, and

 This information should be emailed to 50sub4(at)gmail(.)com.

 NOTE: There is no time limit for completion of the circuit.
-After verification of the results, you will receive a personalized 50Sub3 Marathon Club Completion Certificate.
-Information for Prospective Members When a marathoner has completed a valid sub-3 hour marathon in 10 different US states, the eligibility status will have been met.
-After verification, a new member will receive a welcome package and a results/tracking spreadsheet added to the 50sub3 Marathon Club website.
+After verification of the results, you will receive a personalized 50Sub4 Marathon Club Completion Award.
+Information for Prospective Members when a marathoner has completed a valid sub-4 hour marathon in 10 different US states, the eligibility status will have been met.
+After verification, a new member will receive a welcome email notification and a results/tracking spreadsheet added to the 50sub4 Marathon Club website.
 The club website contains the name, email (if authorized), and results/marathon count for each member.
-Email race updates to Jeff Hill at 50sub4(at)gmail(.)com and your results will be updated on the website.
+Email race updates that are not otherwise found on marathonguide.com to Jeff Hill at 50sub4(at)gmail(.)com and your results will be updated on the website.